Virus-eliminating Mask

 Download 1800 Pixels JPEG Image.

 This 1800-pixel image offers versatility for print: achieve crisp, detailed prints up to 6 inches at 300 DPI, or opt for larger, yet still sharp visuals up to 12 inches at 150 DPI.
-Press accreditation unlocks high-res images without watermarks.
-Need something now?
-Download a low-res image instantly.
-Photo credits are listed in the Image Credits Section.
+Press accreditation offers watermark-free high-res downloads.
+For immediate needs, low-res images are ready now.
+For attribution details, see the Image Credits Section.

 Birger Linke Virus eliminating Mask